SwayamAnshu/Woodpecker_Project/README.md

 2. GAN Model: A Generative Adversarial Network (GAN) based approach.
 This model leverages advanced neural network techniques to generate synthetic examples of fraud and improve detection performance through adversarial learning.

-# Future Work
+# Future Integration

-In future updates, these two models will be integrated into a unified framework.
-The combined approach aims to leverage the strengths of both the traditional and GAN models to enhance the overall accuracy and robustness of the fraud detection system.
+In future updates, we plan to integrate these two models into a cohesive framework.
+This hybrid model will combine the strengths of both traditional and GAN-based approaches to enhance overall performance.
+The integration will involve:

+1. Feature Fusion: Combining features used by both models to create a more comprehensive feature set.
+2. Ensemble Learning: Developing an ensemble method to leverage predictions from both models for improved accuracy.
+3. Optimization: Fine-tuning and optimizing the combined model to handle a wide range of fraud scenarios more effectively.

 # Problem: